jparkerweb/clip-to-file/README.md

 - Ensure you have content copied to your clipboard before running the script
 - Only images and text content are supported

+### Error Messages Stay Visible
+- Error messages windows are not automatically closed
+- This ensures you can read error messages when running from shortcuts or double-clicking

 ## 🎯 Perfect For

 - **Screenshots**: Instantly save screenshots with organized naming